exo-addons/cloud-drive-extension/documentation/FEATURES_API.md

 =============

 By default all features permitted to all users.
 These rules implemented in default implementation of `CloudDriveFeatures`, in component `org.exoplatform.clouddrive.features.PermissiveFeatures`.
 This component already added to the configuration in `clouddrive.war`.
 Implement another component when need apply other rules for the extension.
-Reguster this new component in top extension with the component key:
+Register this new component in top extension with the component key:

 ```xml
   <component>